German SPD leaders aim to improve on coalition deal with Merkel

 “There must be more substance in the coalition agreement so that the distinction is more visible that we are co-governing.”

-Writing by Paul Carrel, editing by Louise Heavens
+Writing by Paul Carrel; editing by Louise Heavens and David Evans